 If you recognize signs of heat stroke in your dog, I recommend as follows:

 1. Move your dog to a cooler area, indoors in air conditioning or to shade if still outside.

 2. Find a thermometer to determine the rectal temperature of the dog.
-Again, normal temperature can range from 99.5 to 103 degrees.
+Again, the normal temperature can range from 99.5 to 103 degrees.
 Anything above 103 degrees can be a concern, especially temperatures of 104 to 106 degrees.

 3. Call a veterinarian: Our office, or an emergency veterinary center.
-This way we can advise you on the next steps to take (likely to bring in the dog immediately) and so the staff will be able to prepare for the treatment of the animal when it arrives.
+This way we can advise you on the next steps to take (likely to bring in the dog immediately) so the staff will be able to prepare for the treatment of the animal when it arrives.

-4. Cooling down the dog may be necessary prior to travel to the vet.
-If it can drink water, give cool, fresh water.
+4. Cooling down the dog may be necessary prior to traveling to the vet.
+If it can drink water, give it cool, fresh water.
 If it is not able to drink, wetting the tongue may help.
 Also, placing cool wet towels on the body may help.
 Overcooling the body can be a problem, however.
 Bringing the temperature down too low or cooling too fast can make the dog could go into shock, leading to additional complications.

 Dr. Jaime Kozelka